Tennessee health insurance exchange

 By November 2, exchange applications had been completed for more than 33,000 individuals in Tennessee, and 992 of them had finalized their plan selection.
 This puts the state in tenth place – out of the 34 states where HHS is running the exchange – in terms of the number of people who had selected a plan in the first month of open enrollment.

 In December 2012, Gov. Bill Haslam announced Tennessee would not develop its own health insurance exchange, citing a lack of information from the federal government.
 Prior to his 2012 announcement, Haslam had leaned toward a state-run exchange.
 He believed local state control was preferable and that the state could run the exchange more cost-effectively that the federal government.
-However, Republican legislators opposed the exchange, and Tea Party supporters staged repeated protests, and Tennessee eventually ended up with an exchange run by HHS.
+However, Republican legislators opposed the exchange, Tea Party supporters staged repeated protests, and Tennessee eventually ended up with an exchange run by HHS.